PART TWO: 1942 to 1992

 Despite not knowing her and despite the considerable risk – he was a prominent person and German officers frequently attended concerts in his home – he and Servet took Mira in and called her Amira.
 Servet gave her one of her own traditional Muslim veils—a zar—that conceals the body and most of the face like a chador, and the Korkuts passed her off as a Muslim servant who was caring for Munib, who was then an infant.
 Mira and Servet, who were the same age, became best friends.

 The Nazis killed 80 percent of Sarajevo’s 12,000 Jews and destroyed its eight synagogues.
-In 1944 they rounded up, deported and gassed the Jews in the aforementioned Ghetto of Venice, as well as almost all of Thesalonika’s 50,000 Jews (almost all of them Ladino-speaking Sephardim).
+In 1944 they rounded up, deported and gassed the Jews in the aforementioned Ghetto of Venice, as well as almost all of Thesalonika’s 50,000 Jews (most of them Ladino-speaking Sephardim).

 Curiously, only one German-occupied country refused to give up its Jews – Muslim Albania, and it has its own remarkable heroes, such as Ali Sheqer Pashkaj.
 “Why did my father save a stranger at the risk of his life and the entire village?” asked his son, “My father was a devout Muslim.
 He believed that to save one life is to enter paradise.”

 In 1946, Servet found her and begged help for her husband.
 The new Yugoslav regime was taking vengeance against the Nazis and the Ustashe and executing many, including General Kortner.
 But they were also using these war-crimes trials to silence dissident voices.
 Dervis Korkut, just as unwilling to bow to Communist excesses as he had to Fascism, had become an outspoken critic of Yugoslavia’s oppressive attitudes toward religion.
 He had also compiled a list of people whom the Chetnicks had executed in eastern Bosnia.